 This is why, for example, standalone cameras have lenses that project and retract.
 The mechanism is required for adjusting the lens for the kind of photo you want to shoot.

-We put in smaller multiple cameras that are designed for the different scenarios.
+Smartphones have multiple cameras because each one is designed for a different photography scenario, so those phones can handle as many possible shooting needs as possible.
 Let me break them down for you, so you understand why these multiple cameras (or lenses) are there.

 Most smartphones have a wide angle camera as their main lens.
 This is because it is best suited to the most common use of cameras – taking photos that capture a fair amount of people or things.
-When you pick your camera and take a photo, chances are you are shooting in wide angle mode.
+When you pick a phone with multiple cameras and take a photo with the camera without selecting any options, chances are you are shooting in wide angle mode.

-Another common lens in smartphone cameras are macro lenses, which are used to capture small, nearby objects.
-Most are useless, to be honest, but some manufacturers get them right and they come in really handy.
+Where phones have multiple cameras, one of the most common cameras there are macro lenses, which are used to capture small, nearby objects.
+Most are useless, to be honest (especially those measly 2-megapixel lenses), but some manufacturers get them right and they come in really handy.

 Next, we have depth sensors, used to capture what we call Bokeh or portrait photos.
 These are photos that have the object in the foreground in focus, while the background is blurred off.
 Those photos look cool when done right.